 Since sleep is important in allowing your body to heal and repair your blood vessels and your heart, deprivation can also put you at risk for heart disease.

 Your immune system also suffers when you lack proper sleep.
 As you sleep, your body produces antibodies to fight infections.
-If you do not produce them, you will take longer to recover from illnesses and may be more susceptible to problems like the common cold and the flu.
+If you do not produce them, you will take longer to recover from illnesses and may be more susceptible to problems like the

 Need To Sleep Better – Meditation To The Rescue!